 Felony battery is defined as willfully touching or striking someone and causing great bodily harm, permanent disability, or disfigurement.

-Domestic battery by strangulation means to purposefully and against the will of the other person cut the breathing or circulation of the blood of a family or household member, or someone with whom they are in dating.
+Domestic battery by strangulation means to purposefully and against the will of the other person to cut the breathing or circulation of the blood of a family or household member or someone with whom they are in dating.
 These acts are classified as third-degree felony and are punishable as such with up to 5 years in prison and a fine of up to $5,000.

 Aggravated Battery

-Aggravated battery is defined as deliberately touching, striking someone, causing great bodily harm, permanent disability, or permanent disfigurement, and using a deadly weapon.
+Aggravated battery is defined as deliberately touching, or striking someone, causing great bodily harm, permanent disability, or permanent disfigurement, and using a deadly weapon.

 If the person who the battery was committed against, was pregnant at the time of the offense, and the offender knew or should have known that the victim was pregnant they would have committed aggravated battery.